0xknxwledge/DegeGauss/README.md

 - Inspired by [primitivefinance/solstat](https://github.com/primitivefinance/solstat) and [errcw/gaussian](https://github.com/errcw/gaussian)
 - Uses [ABDK Libraries for Solidity](https://github.com/abdk-consulting/abdk-libraries-solidity)
 - Submission for the following 2024 Paradigm Fellowship technical question:
   - Implement a maximally optimized gaussian CDF on the EVM for arbitrary 18 decimal fixed point parameters x, μ, σ.
 Assume -1e20 ≤ μ ≤ 1e20 and 0 < σ ≤ 1e19.
-Should have an error less than 1e-8 vs
+Should have an error less than 1e-8 vs errcw/gaussian for all x on the interval [-1e23, 1e23].